andersbogsnes/homepage/content/presentations/ml_tooling/5_plotting.md

 ## Validation curve

-Another diagnostic tool we have is the validation curve - this lets you plot the performance of the model against a hyperparameter.
+The validation curve lets you plot the performance of the model against a hyperparameter.

-Then we can see the effect of the hyperparameter on the model and get an intution for how the model responds to that parameter
+It shows effect of the hyperparameter on the model and gives an intuition for how the model responds to that parameter

 ```python
 >>> result.plot.validation_curve("max_depth",